fazzaamiarso/widatech-invoice-challenge/README.md

 ### Challenges
 Backend
 - I tried to use new technology, **Drizzle** as the ORM.
-It's approach of building queries and schema is very different from Prisma, which doesn't requires Foreign key to create relations between tables.
+Its approach of building queries and schema is very different from Prisma, which doesn't requires Foreign key to create relations between tables.
 After playing around with it, it was quite intuitive and similar to Native SQL with extra type-safety layer on top.
 However, there's still some quirks since it's still in v0.7.x by this time.
 - Querying for the periodical/interval data was quite tricky.
 I'm able to solve it with Drizzle's **sql** function to write SQL.

 Frontend